carmen-chau/csc494-comp-graph/README.md

 - **Styling:** TailwindCSS

 ### Code structure
-WIP.
-Here is the old writing for reference:

 The `/components` folder contains files that define core graph components.
 Currently it contains files for a generalized graph, edge, node, graph highlight button and equation